Pradumna03/Cell_Annotation_Homogenization/README.md

 #sc.pp.normalize_total(adata, target_sum=1e4)
 #sc.pp.log1p(adata)
 ```
 These steps are skipped as the data provided already contains the adata.layers["Counts"] layer which is created after doing these steps and can then be stored as a layer.
-A layer can be understood as freezed state of observation vs. variable expression matrix X.
+A layer can be understood as frozen state of observation vs. variable expression matrix X after some mathematical computation on the dataframe.

 ```
 sc.pp.highly_variable_genes(